 There are many wonderful embroidery transfers available.
-I recommend Createforless and A Cherry on Top Crafts as being a couple of fantastic sources for finding embroidery transfers.
+I recommend A Cherry on Top Crafts as being a couple of fantastic sources for finding embroidery transfers.

 An Alternative to Bead Embroidery With Pearls: If you don’t want to spend the time it takes to sew zillions of tiny pearls onto your project, you might want to consider trying Liquid Pearls.
 This is a three-dimensional, pearlescent fabric paint that looks a lot like bead embroidery when it’s finished — but it only takes a fraction of the time to do.
 Want more info?
-Check out my product review of Liquid Pearls, or shop for Liquid Pearls at a Cherry on Top Crafts.
+Check out my product review of Liquid Pearls, or shop for Liquid Pearls.

 I’m working on reviewing some of my favorite embroidery books to recommend to you in this section.